Discover what’s new before everyone else:

 Snob: Lisbon’s old favourite refreshed

-Snob Bar & Restaurant in Lisbon, has been a cherished establishment since its opening in 1964.
-Known for its English club-inspired ambience, it has long served as a gathering place for intellectuals, artists and locals seeking a discreet and welcoming environment.
-And now Snob has reopened its doors after a stunning renovation, done by Ana Krausz from Krausz Studio, preserving its original charm with restored dark green leather upholstery, brass fixtures and wooden furnishings.
-The menu continues to feature classic dishes such as the popular Bife à Snob, croquettes and the beloved mango mousse.
-Snob’s bar service has been expanded with the aim of offering a more complete cocktail experience and a real journey back in time to the golden age of the best speakeasy tradition of the 1920s.
-The bar boasts an extensive selection of over 60 whisky varieties, alongside a range of classic and innovative cocktails whipped up by head barman Manel Frazão.
+Snob Bar & Restaurant in Lisbon has been a cherished establishment since 1964.
+Known for its English club-inspired ambience, it long served as a gathering place for intellectuals, artists and locals seeking a discreet, welcoming environment.
+Now Snob has reopened after a stunning renovation by Ana Krausz of Krausz Studio, which preserves its original charm.
+The refreshed space includes dark green leather upholstery, brass fixtures and wooden furnishings.
+The menu still features classics such as the popular Bife à Snob, croquettes and the beloved mango mousse.
+Moreover, the bar service has been expanded to create a more complete cocktail experience.
+With this, guests are offered a journey back to the golden age of speakeasy tradition.
+The bar boasts over 60 whisky varieties, alongside classic and inventive cocktails by head barman Manel Frazão.

 Snob